jakbich/SPOT/rrt/README.md

 ## ROS-Node rrt_path <a name="r1"></a>
 The ``rrt_path`` node contains the file that computes the path for SPOT to follow.
-This path is computed using the Rapidly exploring Random Tree algorithm in the OccupancyGrid.
+This path is computed using the Rapidly exploring Random Tree Star algorithm in the OccupancyGrid.
 The node acts as an ActionServer that is triggered when it receives a MoveBaseGoal.
 This MoveBaseGoal will come from the ``yolo_detection``, ``bracelet_gui_node/conversation_server`` or ``explore`` nodes.
 After receiving the goal the path is computed.
 For each point in this path the ``motion_control`` ClientServer is called, after this servers notifies a succes, the next point in the path is send to the server.
 For testing purposes the ``rrt_path`` node publishes two Marker and one Path message to visualize the result.

 This node is subscribed and publishes to the topics below and is client to the server below.
 | **Subscribes:**               | **Client to server:**     | **Publishes:**                |